GeorisVal/Exercice-Cadavre-Exquis-Valentin/README.md

 There was nothing specific about this cat; it was just a cat like you could find anywhere, with dark lines covering its white and grey fur.
 However, what *was* specific about this cat was that it was sitting on this couch.
 There was no other cat around; it was alone.
-![Picture of the cat](https://cdn.pixabay.com/photo/2013/04/01/03/45/cat-98359__340.jpg "The cat")
+![Picture of the cat](https://cdn.pixabay.com/photo/2013/04/01/03/45/cat-98359__340.jpg "The cat") His owner was the same, there was nothing specific about him.
+He had a **big** house and a little garden.
+What *was* specific about the owner is that he had a cat.